-The traditional hat of Gilgit-Baltistan is a soft, round-topped, men’s hat, typically made of wool and found in any of a variety of earthy colors: brown, black, gray, or ...Learn More
+The traditional hat of Gilgit-Baltistan is a soft, round-topped, men’s hat, typically made of wool and found in any of a variety of earthy colors: brown, black, gray, or ivory.Learn More

 Kameez or tunic is the upper part dress.
 Traditional kameez is loose fitted and heel long.Learn More

 Dopata or shawl is an integral part of the traditional ladies dress.
 Different color of dopata is used.
-Young ladies wear bright colors while elder ladies prefer dark col...Learn More
+Young ladies wear bright colors while elder ladies prefer dark colors.Learn More

 The name shalwar is derived from the Turkish word salvar for trouser.
 This was later adopted in Urdu and other local languages.Learn More

 Being a cold mountainous region, there are few things more warming and satisfying when it’s cold outside, than soup.
-And soup in Baltistan in not a watery affair, but rat...Learn More
+And soup in Baltistan in not a watery affair, but rather the balay as it’s known, is thick and hearty and eats almost like a gravy.Learn More

 Many types of sports are in currency, throughout the region, but most popular of them is Polo.
 Other popular sports are football, cricket, volleyball (mostly play in winters) and other minor local sports. with growing facilities and particular local geography Climbing, trekking and other similar sports are also getting popularity.